Rohini-996/90DaysOfDevopss/Week 4/Git_and_Github_Advanced/solution.md

 #Task 5
 Document in solution.md

-- How cherry-picking is used in bug fixes.
+- Difference between merge and rebase.
-- Risks of cherry-picking.
+- Best practices for rebasing.

 1. Difference Between Merge and Rebase